ChrisH2727/Milestone-3/README.md

 1. As a user or admin user, I may want to view information on small screen width devices which do not lend themselves to displaying data in tabular form.

-2. As a user or admin user, I want to confirm any delete action that results in the permanet removal of information from the data base.
+2. As a user or admin user, I want to confirm any delete action that results in the permanent removal of information from the database.

 <span id="ux-design"></span>